graphcore/tutorials/tutorials/tensorflow1/half_precision_training/README.md

 The standard solution to this is known as *loss scaling*.
 To use loss scaling, multiply the loss by some constant factor before calculating the gradients.
 Because each gradient is just the derivative of the loss with respect to some parameter, scaling the loss by a constant factor also scales all of the gradients by the same factor.

 As a rule of thumb, you should use the highest loss scaling factor that does not cause numerical overflow.
+To tune the loss scaling factor, you should enable all floating-point exceptions (see the section on [diagnosing numerical issues](#diagnosing-numerical-issues) for details) and increase the loss scaling factor until overflows occur.
+If you are using gradient accumulation, you may wish to configure the gradient accumulation buffers to use FP32 storage before drawing any hasty conclusions from overflows - see the section on [numerical concerns with loss scaling](#numerical-concerns-with-loss-scaling) for details.

-The problem with this is that it makes the parameter update step incorrect, because the resulting gradients have all been scaled up.
+Typically, the use of loss scaling makes the parameter update step incorrect, because the resulting gradients have all been scaled up.
 We must therefore scale the gradients back down by the loss scaling factor after calculating them.
+However, this is likely to cause numerical instabilities if done in FP16.
+See the section on [numerical concerns with loss scaling](#numerical-concerns-with-loss-scaling) for details.

+With certain optimisers, we can use the scaled-up gradients directly for the parameter update.
+If possible, this is generally preferred over dividing the gradients by the loss scaling factor.
+See the section on [techniques for specific optimisers](#techniques-for-specific-optimisers) for details.

-To do this, we make use of the fact that the `minimize` method of a TensorFlow optimizer is just the composition of its `compute_gradients()` and `apply_gradients()` methods.
+To scale the gradients back down, we make use of the fact that the `minimize` method of a TensorFlow optimizer is just the composition of its `compute_gradients()` and `apply_gradients()` methods.
 The `compute_gradients()` method returns a list of `(gradient, variable)` tuples of corresponding gradients and variables and the `apply_gradients()` method takes this list as input and performs the parameter update step.
 This means we can divide the gradients by the loss scaling factor between these two steps.

-This is the method implemented in the training loop in `float32_master_weights.py`, which is shown below:
+This is the method implemented in the training loop in `float32_parameter_updates.py`, which is shown below:

 ```python
 # Define the body of the training loop, to pass to `ipu.loops.repeat`